|← Chapter 5·||Turning Signs (Contents)||References||blog|

 Nobody is a product of their environment – everybody is the master of one's Umwelt.This mastery cannot express itself as domination or possession.
 As Dogen puts it, ‘the idea that the entire world and everything in it are my personal possessions is a false, non-Buddhist teaching’ (‘Bussho,’ Waddell and Abe 2002, 63).
 Rather, as primal person,— Jakob von Uexküll (cited by Kull 2001)

 Jesus says: ‘Come to me, for my yoke is gentle and my lordship is mild.
-And you will find repose for yourselves.’At the end of seeking, finding, dismay and astonishment, the crowning moment inaugurates a reign of equilibrium.
+And you will find repose for yourselves.’At the end of seeking, finding, dismay and astonishment, the crowning moment inaugurates a reign of equanimity.
 The word translated repose here is (in Greek) a form of ἀνάπαυσις, which LSG glosses as ‘rest,’ ‘relaxation’ and ‘recreation.’
 The Coptic form appears several times in Thomas, and according to Meyer (2005, 303) is ‘the term commonly used in gnostic texts to describe the state of ultimate bliss.’
-But the ‘peak experience’ that comes with a flash of insight is anything but restful, and can't be sustained for long.
-On the other hand, bliss is far from a state like thermodynamic equilibrium – a ‘peace’ in which only the dead can ‘rest.’
-The ‘repose’ which Jesus says you will find must be the relative, psychological equilibrium which follows from closure of the cognitive bubble.
-The immediate end of seeking and striving is relief – which is also, etymologically, ‘raising up,’ as is relevance.
+The ‘peak experience’ that comes with a flash of insight is anything but restful, and can't be sustained for long; but the bliss or ‘repose’ which Jesus says you will find could be the psychological equilibrium which follows from closure of the cognitive bubble.
+The end of seeking and striving turns our to be relief – which is also, etymologically, a ‘raising up,’ as is relevance.
 The longer-term effect is to settle into a habit-system better attuned with reality, and more compassionate, than the old one it replaces.
 This realm of ‘repose’ is the embodiment of viability.— Thomas 90 (5G)

 The world being inside out, the one who is king over the All is not other than the kingdom.
 The latter part of the Gospel of Thomas offers several parables and analogies concerning the kingdom (‘of heaven’ or ‘of the father’): consistently this kingdom is said to be like a person of one sort or another, and not like a place in which a person dwells.
 For instance:

-And he says: ‘The human being is like a sensible fisherman who cast his net into the sea and drew it up from the sea filled with little fish.
-Among them the sensible fisherman found a large, fine fish.
-He threw all the little fish back into the sea, and he chose the large fish effortlessly.
-Whoever has ears to hear should hear.’My guess is that this big fish is none other than the primal person; and as you may choose it over the world, so may you be chosen.
+(1) And he said, “Humankind is like a wise fisherman who cast his net into the sea and drew it up from the sea full of little fish.
+(2) Among them the wise fisherman discovered a fine large fish.
+(3) He threw all the little fish back into the sea and with no difficulty chose the large fish.
+(4) Whoever has ears to hear should hear.”My guess is that this big fish is the vision of the primal person; and as you may choose it over the world, so may you be chosen.
 In Thomas 23.1, Jesus says ‘I will choose you, one from a thousand and two from ten thousand.’
 But you can only qualify to be ‘chosen’ by accepting the implicit challenge in these little stories and finding their deeper meaning.
-If you are willing to dispense with a boatload of lesser possessions, any one of these sayings could reveal the pearl within.
-Then the one who ‘has ears to hear’ is saved:— Thomas 8 (5G)
+If you are willing to dispense with a boatload of lesser possessions, any one of these sayings could reveal the ‘pearl’ within.
+Then the one who ‘has ears to hear’ is saved:— Thomas 8 (NHS)

 Jesus says, ‘If you bring it into being within you, (then) that which you have will save you.
 If you do not have it within you, (then) that which you do not have within you [will] kill you.’— Thomas 70 (5G)